Rank-N-Contrast: Learning Continuous Representations for Regression: Experiments

-\paragraph{Experiment Settings.} We use ResNet-18~\citep{he2016deep} as the backbone model for \agedb, \imdb, \mpii~and \skyfinder~datasets.
-For \tuab, we use a 24-layer 1D ResNet~\citep{he2016deep} as the backbone model to process the EEG signals.
-We use the linear regressor as the predictor.
-We use the SGD optimizer and cosine learning rate annealing~\citep{loshchilov2016sgdr} for training.
-The batch size is set to 256.
-We pick the best learning rates and weight decays by grid search for both our method and the baselines.
-We train all the baselines and the encoder of our method for 400 epochs, and the linear regressor of our method for 100 epochs.
-The same data augmentations are adopted for all baselines and our method: random crop and resize (with random flip), color distortions for \agedb, \imdb, \skyfinder; random crop and resize (without random flip), color distortions for \mpii; random crop for \tuab.
-Negative L2 norm, i.e., $\operatorname{sim}(\boldsymbol{v}_i, \boldsymbol{v}_j) = -\lVert \boldsymbol{v}_i - \boldsymbol{v}_j \rVert_2$ is used as the feature similarity measure in $\supcrloss$.
-L1 distance is used as the label distance measure in $\supcrloss$ for \agedb, \imdb, \skyfinder~and \tuab, while angular distance is used as the label distance measure for \mpii.
-The temperature $\tau$ is set to 2.0.
+\textbf{Experiment Settings.} We employ ResNet-18~\citep{he2016deep} as the main backbone for \agedb, \imdb, \mpii, and \skyfinder.
+In addition, we confirm that the results are consistent with other backbones (e.g., ResNet-50), and report related results in Appendix~\ref{app:model-arch}.
+For \tuab, a 24-layer 1D ResNet~\citep{he2016deep} is used as the backbone model to process the EEG signals, with a linear regressor acting as the predictor.
+We fix data augmentations to be the same for all methods, where the details are reported in Appendix \ref{app:aug}.
+Negative $L_2$ norm (i.e., $-\lVert \boldsymbol{v}_i - \boldsymbol{v}_j \rVert_2$) is used as the feature similarity measure in $\supcrloss$, with $L_1$ distance as the label distance measure for \agedb, \imdb, \skyfinder, and \tuab, and angular distance as the label distance measure for \mpii.
+We provide complete experimental settings and hyper-parameter choices in Appendix~\ref{sec:implementation-details}.